GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

   - /about.html
 ---

 I am a tenure-track Assistant Professor in the [Department of Computer Science](https://cs.uic.edu/) at [University of Illinois Chicago (UIC)](https://www.uic.edu/).
 I lead the Responsible and Reliable AI Lab (R<sup>2</sup> Lab).
 I received my PhD degree in Computer Science at Arizona State University (ASU) in 2022 advised by Dr. [Huan Liu](https://scholar.google.com/citations?user=Dzf46C8AAAAJ&hl=en), M.Eng. degree in Industrial Engineering at Rensselaer Polytechnique Institute (RPI), and B.Eng. degree in Industrial Engineering at Huazhong University of Science & Technology (HUST).
-My research interests are broadly in AI, with a particular focus on socially responsible AI, causal machine learning, and AI for social good.
+My research interests are broadly in AI, with a particular focus on socially responsible AI (e.g., fairness, interpretability/explainability, and privacy) and reliable AI (e.g., robustness and uncertainty quantification), causal machine learning, and data mining in general.
 More details can be found in my [CV](https://drive.google.com/file/d/1s1oTAlrdcz544au1tHUAYIjSouUWhhL0/view).

-**Prospective students**: I am always actively looking for self-motivated PhD students to conduct research in responsible AI (e.g., fairness, interpretability/explainability, and privacy) and reliable AI (e.g., robustness and uncertainty quantification), causal machine learning, and data mining in general.
-I'm also happy to work with self-funded masters and undergraduate students.
-Interested students, please email me with your CV and transcript(s).
+**Prospective students**: I am constantly seeking students who are fueled by relentless curiosity and an unyielding drive, those who dare to challenge the status quo and push the boundaries of knowledge.
+If you are one of these people, please email me your CV and transcript(s).

 <h3>News</h3>
-- [07/2024] Our proposal "Track 2 Acquisition of a GPU Cluster for Accelerating HIPAA-Compliant Data-Driven Research" is granted.
-(My role: Senior Personnel).
-Thanks NSF!
+- [07/2024] Received an NSF grant "Track 2 Acquisition of a GPU Cluster for Accelerating HIPAA-Compliant Data-Driven Research" as a senior personnel.
+Thanks, NSF!
 - [07/2024] Invited to serve as a reviewer for KDD'25 and ACM TiiS.
 - [07/2024] Received a DHS grant as a Co-PI.
 Thanks, DHS!
 - [07/2024] Two papers accepted to ASONAM'24.